-Pomelo is considered to be "king of the citrus fruit kingdom" for its sheer size.
+Pomelo is considered to be the king of the citrus fruit kingdom for its sheer size.
 Some varieties are the size of a small basketball, while others appear like an enormous grapefruit.
-Pomelos also vary in color, from dark green on the outside to a... coral-orange color and sometimes even yellow.
+Pomelos also vary in color, from dark green on the outside to a coral-orange color and sometimes even yellow.
 The skin can be very thick (up to 2 inches), or thinner depending on the hybrid.
 Some come to a peek on top (where the stem joins the tree), while others are completely round.
 The inner fruit ranges in color from white to pink.

 Where Pomelos Are Grown

 Pomelos are grown in Thailand (where it is known as "sum-oh") and throughout Southeast Asia, as well as in Mexico (they are known as toronja in Spanish) and California.
 Along with Thailand and China, California is now one of the biggest producers of this fruit.